AhnafCodes/SAltEnv/README.md

-# SAltEnv -Simple Alternative Env
+# SAltEnv -Simple Alternative Environment
 ## What?:
 A minimal setup for web development using [web components](https://www.webcomponents.org/introduction), [heresy](https://github.com/WebReflection/heresy) ,sass and [@pika/web](https://github.com/pikapkg/web) (simple and frameless and no transpilation and no bundling and no IE and yes ES modules)